queryluke/masseffect-5e-data/templates/mechanics.md

   - type: resistance
     value: enum or false #false used when the type is "special" for oddballs like "falling damage"
     note: string #optional, appends to damage type as a caveat or used to display text for special damage types
+  # condition immunities
   - type: condition-immunity
     value: enum or false #false used when the type is "special" for oddballs like "falling damage"
     note: string #optional, appends to damage type as a caveat or used to display text for special damage types
-# Saving Throws, skill checks
+# Saving Throws
   - type: saving-throw
     against: array
     value: enum [abilities]